eeoooue/simulated-annealing/README.md

 The static web app presents a typical **Travelling Salesman Problem** for a map featuring 50 locations.

-To emulate the annealing process, 'heat up' the system by raising the temperature until it appears 'melted'.
+To emulate the annealing process, first 'heat up' the system by raising the temperature until it appears 'melted'.

 Then, gradually 'cool' the system at a steady rate to eventually arrive at a high quality solution.